dccuchile/wefe/doc/quick_start.rst

 >>> query = Query(target_sets, attribute_sets, target_sets_names,
 >>>               attribute_sets_names)

-3. Instance the metric that you will use and then, execute :code:`run_query` with the parameters created in the past steps.
+3. Instantiate the metric to be used and then, execute :code:`run_query` with the parameters created in the past steps.
 In this case we will use :code:`WEAT`.